marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 patch -p1 < hb_reversed.patch
 ```

-The patch should apply successfully.
-The changes must be committed with dpkg-source
+The changes must be committed with *dpkg-source --commit*
---commit (it is not possible to compile the new package until then).
+(it is not possible to compile the new package until then).
 This will
 create the "official" patch out of the differences in the codebase.
 When committing,
-a description of the fix must be entered: this will be appended on
+a description of the fix must be provided, which will eventually be appended
-top of the .patch file.
+on top of the .patch file.
 In order to modify the changelog, dch can be used, which is part
 of devscripts in Debian.

 *dch -i*  opens an editor where a new entry in the changelog can be added.